slint-ui/slint/docs/langref/src/animations.md

 This will animate the color property for 100ms whenever it changes.

-Animations can fine-tuned using the following parameters:
+Fine-tune animations using the following parameters:

 -   `delay`: the amount of time to wait before starting the animation
 -   `duration`: the amount of time it takes for the animation to complete